What Is Standard Proctor Test & his Detail?

 This Proctor Test is usually specified for fill material placed under buildings, sidewalks, utility trenches, and landscape areas.

-The Standard Proctor Test was developed by R.R.
+The Standard Proctor Test, also known in some regions as standard proctor test adalah, was developed by R.R.
 Proctor (1933) for the construction of earth-fill dams in the state of California.

 Standard Proctor Test